Luminova Framework

 database.mysql.socket.path=/var/run/mysqld/mysqld.sock

-database.username (string)The username used to connect to the production database.
+database.username (string)The username used to connect to the database.

 # /.env